Mikrobiomforschung

 The focus of our studies is on research into the human microbiome, in particular the intestines, skin and respiratory tract.
 Furthermore, we deal with the microbiomes of the environment (plants, interiors) and their interaction with the human body.

-"The human microbiome is a complex component of our body.
-Our goal is to understand the function of microorganisms and to use this knowledge for human health."
+"The human microbiome is an integral part of our body.
+Our aim is to better understand the function of these microorganisms in the development of disease and to use this knowledge preventively and therapeutically."

 About microbiome research